stanford-oval/genie-cloud/doc/thingpedia-nl-support.md

 - if your function returns multiple results, and you can control the number of results returned, use a `count` parameter of type `Number`

-## Response in natural language
+## Natural language
-Once Almond understands the issued command, Almond will execute it, potentially ask for additional information, and present the results.
+Once Almond understands the issued command, Almond will ask for additional information if needed, execute the command, and present the results.

 ### Slot filling question for missing parameters
-If a command misses a required input parameter, Almond will ask the user for the value.
+If a command misses a required input parameter, Almond will ask the user for the value, by asking a _slot filling_ question.
-A _slot filling_ question will be asked.
 By default, the question is “What's the value of <parameter-name>?”.
 Users might not understand such a question, especially when the parameter name is not informative enough.